 By Rick Steves

 Taking a bus tour can be a good choice if your European vacation time is limited — but you'll want to carefully consider your options before signing up.
 Offerings range from luxury we-handle-everything bus tours for smaller groups to comfortable midrange tours (like mine, which are also for smaller groups) to low-end, pack-'em-in, big-bus operators for large groups.
 In nearly all cases, a bus tour includes a professional and multilingual guide, a comfy bus, decent hotels with mass-produced comfort, and some meals.
 The cheapest tours can cost less than $150 a day.

 Would you rather travel with a group of 48 or 28?
 Change hotels every night or enjoy two-night stays?
 There are plenty of variables to consider when comparing the fully guided tours offered by travel companies.

 No matter which tour company you go with, it's important to do your research.
 Start by browsing your options online, asking friends, or talking to a travel agent for advice.
-The tour company may be very big, booking rooms by the thousands; it often even owns the hotels it uses.
-While these hotels fit American standards — large, not too personal, with double rooms and good plumbing, they're often on the outskirts of town.
+The tour company may be very big, booking rooms by the thousands; it may even own the hotels it uses.
+While these hotels fit American standards — large, not too personal, with double rooms and good plumbing — they're often on the outskirts of town.
 Keep in mind that the goal of most tour companies is to fill every seat on that bus.
 On the biggest tours, groups are treated as an entity: a mob to be fed, shown around, profited from, and moved out.
 If money is saved, it can be at the cost of real experience.